mlb2251/stitch_bindings/docs/source/intro/tutorial.rst

 Abstractions are named like ``fn_0``, ``fn_1``, etc., while arguments to these abstractions are named like ``#0``, ``#1``, etc.

-We could then rewrite a new set of programs using this same abstraction like so:
+We could rewrite a new set of programs using this learned abstraction like so:

 >>> from stitch_core import rewrite
 >>> rewrite(["(lam (+ 3 (* (+ 1 1) 1)))", "(lam (- 5 (+ 3 (* $0 (+ 2 1)))))"], res.abstractions)